Injected (album)

 Injected is the second album by the American band Phunk Junkeez, released in 1995 on Trauma/Interscope Records.
 The album was co-produced by Fishbone singer Angelo Moore and Ross Robinson.
 It featured a cover of the Kiss song "I Love It Loud" which appeared in the film Tommy Boy, and was Phunk Junkeez' most successful single, peaking at No. 38 on Billboard's Modern Rock Tracks chart.

 Reception

 The Tucson Weekly cautioned that the album may "sound numbingly derivative."
 The Chicago Sun-Times deemed it "high-energy, low-brain."
 The Sun-Herald praised the "booming hip hop rhythms and massive, distorted guitar riffs."

+The Phoenix New Times, described the Junkeez as a “combination of hard-core hip-hop’s funky samples, frantic scratching, and take-no-prisoners rhyming layered over punk rock’s instrumental assaults.”